Ugali: South Africa

 A variety of savouries can be used to accompany pap, made from green vegetables, and flavored with chili.

 South Africans in the northern parts of South Africa eat it as the breakfast staple, with milk, butter, and sugar, but also serve it with meat and tomato stew (usually tomato and onion) at other meals.
-When they have a braai, Bogobe or "Stywe" (stiff) pap with a savoury sauce like tomato and onion or mushroom is an important part of the meal.
+When they have a braai, bogobe or stywe (stiff) pap with a savoury sauce like tomato and onion or mushroom is an important part of the meal.
 Phutu pap is popularly served with boerewors, a combination that later became known as pap en wors (also called "pap en vleis", which can include other braaied or stewed meats).

 In the Cape Province of South Africa, it is almost exclusively seen as a breakfast food.
 Since mielie-meal is inexpensive, poor people combine it with vegetables.
 It can be served hot or, after it has cooled, it can be fried.
 Phutu porridge is sometimes enjoyed with chakalaka as a side dish with braais.

-In the northern provinces pap is usually soft and made using a fermented maize batter which prevents the pap from spoiling quick due to the fact that northern provinces are much hotter than the south.
+In the northern provinces pap is usually soft and made using a fermented maize batter, which prevents the pap from spoiling quickly given that northern provinces are much hotter than the south.

-Uphuthu is a South African method of cooking mealie meal whereby the end product is a finely textured coarse grain-like meal which is typically enjoyed with an accompaniment of vegetables and meat in Kwa Zulu Natal and Eastern Cape regions of South Africa or as the star of the dish with amasi or maas in the Gauteng regions.
-Some cultures add sugar to uphuthu and amasi to enjoy it as a sweet treat that would resemble cereal, however the corn-based stable is typically enjoyed as is with amasi.
+Uphuthu is a South African method of cooking mielie-meal whereby the end product is a finely textured coarse grain-like meal which is typically enjoyed with an accompaniment of vegetables and meat in KwaZulu-Natal and Eastern Cape regions of South Africa or as the star of the dish with amasi or maas in the Gauteng regions.
+Some cultures add sugar to uphuthu and amasi to enjoy it as a sweet treat that resembles cereal; however, the corn-based stable is typically enjoyed as is with amasi.